 VEPT provides a comprehensive evaluation and participates in safety planning and hospital discharge planning with the team.
-Upon approval from the supervisor and deputy director, the social work staff will call VEPT at 212-746-6281 to provide preliminary details of the case and allow VEPT to prepare for the social worker's and client's arrival.
+Upon approval from the supervisor and deputy director or designee, the social worker (or social work supervisor) will call VEPT at 212-746-6281 to provide preliminary details of the case and allow VEPT to prepare for the social worker's and client's arrival.
 VEPT provides contact information to NYP-WCMC Emergency Medical Services so an ambulance can be dispatched to the client.
 Additional information regarding VEPT can be viewed at https://nyceac.org/wp-content/uploads/2017/12/VEPT-Protocols-v9.pdf.
-The VEPT pocket card can be found in the Social Work shared drive in the "Abuse" folder.
+The VEPT pocket card can be found in the Social Work shared drive in the "Neglect" folder.

-If emergency assistance is needed but the client does not meet the criteria for VEPT, inform the supervisor and deputy director or designee to discuss contacting 911 to dispatch Emergency Response Services to determine if hospitalization is needed.
-If hospitalization is needed, the social work staff will contact the assigned hospital social worker to work collaboratively to complete safe discharge planning.
+If emergency assistance is needed but the client does not meet the criteria for VEPT or lacks capacity/decision-making ability, the social work staff will contact the supervisor and deputy director or designee to discuss further intervention.
+If hospitalization is needed, the social work staff will contact the hospital and work collaboratively to complete safe discharge planning.